Zichis/hrm_angularbase/README.md

 # AngularBase

-This project is built using Angular.
+This project is a frontend for an HR system built using Angular.